rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 One detail we didn’t discuss in the “References and Borrowing” section in Chapter 4 is that every reference in Rust has a *lifetime*, which is the scope for which that reference is valid.
-Most of the time lifetimes are implicit and inferred, just like most of the time types are inferred.
+Most of the time, lifetimes are implicit and inferred, just like most of the time, types are inferred.
 We must annotate types when multiple types are possible.
 In a similar way, we must annotate lifetimes when the lifetimes of references could be related in a few different ways.
 Rust requires us to annotate the relationships using generic lifetime parameters to